 If Christie’s close associates are prosecuted or convicted, it could lead them to turn on Christie, Dershowitz said.

-Thursday's news conference was the longest and most candid in Christie's career, Matt Katz, a New Jersey public radio reporter, told Jake Tapper.
+Thursday’s press conference was the longest and most candid in Christie’s career, New Jersey public radio reporter told Jake Tapper.

 “This is absolutely extraordinary,” he said.
 Christie offered a lot of information to back up his claim that he knew nothing.

-At the same time, he may have given Wildstein and Kelly a lot to contradict, should they open up to lawmakers questioning them.
+At the same time, he may have given investigators fodder to work with, but also a lot for Wildstein and Kelly to contradict, should they open up to lawmakers who questioning them.

-Wildstein may have pleaded the Fifth initially, but that's normal in the beginning, CNN senior legal analyst Jeffrey Toobin told CNN's Wolf Blitzer.
-Defense lawyers often start by telling their clients to take the Fifth.
+Wildstein may have pleaded the Fifth initially, but that’s normal in the beginning, Jeffrey Toobin told CNN’s Wolf Blitzer.

 “You don’t want your client testifying until he has seen all the documents available.”